hooopo/second_level_cache/README.md

 ## configure

-By default, SecondLevelCache use Rails.cache and Rails.logger as cache store and logger when loaded in rails enviroment.
+cache_store: Default is Rails.cache
+logger: Default is Rails.logger
+cache_key_prefix: Avoid cache key conflict with other application, Default is 'slc'

 You can config like this: